Textualize/textual/docs/introduction.md

 --8<-- "docs/examples/introduction/stopwatch05.py"
 ```

+We have added two reactive attributes: `start_time` will contain the time in seconds when the stopwatch was started, and `time` will contain time to be displayed on the Stopwatch.

-Here we have created two reactive attributes: `start_time` and `time`.
-These attributes will be available on `self` as if you had assigned them in `__init__`.
+Both attributes will be available on `self` as if you had assigned them in `__init__`.
 If you write to either of these attributes the widget will update automatically.

 !!! info

     The `monotonic` function in this example is imported from the standard library `time` module.
 It is similar to `time.time` but won't go backwards if the system clock is changed.

 The first argument to `Reactive` may be a default value or a callable that returns the default value.
-In the example, the default for `start_time` is `monotonic`.
+The default for `start_time` is `monotonic`.
 When `TimeDisplay` is mounted, the `start_time` attribute will be assigned the result of `monotonic()`.

 The `time` attribute has a simple float as the default value, so `self.time` will be `0` on start.